correlaid-paris/meeting-1/README.md

 More information about open meetings of CorrelAid in 2020 see https://pad.correlaid.org/

-If you would like to come to our open meetings, please send us an email: liubov.tupikina at cri-paris.org
+If you would like to come to our open meetings, please send us an email: liubov.tupikina at cri-paris.org and  katharina.kloppenborg at gmail.com